ucb-art/builtin-debugger/examples/ice40hx8k-yosys/README.md

 ## Using
 ### Hardware Setup
-The pinout of the USB Blaster is (facing towards the USB blaster header):
+The pinout of the USB Blaster is (facing towards the USB blaster header pins):

 ```
          Notch